 Table of Contents

-Roasted Maple Bacon Brussel Sprouts
+Roasted Maple Bacon Brussels Sprouts

 If you’ve been looking for the ultimate way to serve up brussel sprouts, these maple bacon brussel sprouts will not disappoint!

-This vegetable side dish is easy enough to serve up for an everyday family meal, yet fancy enough to serve during those fancier holiday gatherings.
+This healthy side dish is easy enough to serve up for an everyday family meal, yet fancy enough to serve during those fancier holiday gatherings.
+Both easy and delicious, these balsamic brussels sprouts will be your new favorite way to serve up this highly underestimated vegetable.

 For more vegetable side dishes, be sure to try my Maple Roasted Brussel Sprouts and Sweet Potatoes and Seasoned Green Beans with Bacon too!

-Why We Love these Maple Balsamic Brussel Sprouts
+Why We Love These Maple Balsamic Brussel Sprouts

 Just in case, you’re not totally convinced about brussel sprouts, here are a few points that may just convince you to give them a shot.